back

 (Image: FURD)

 Out of Africa: (c.
 2013) Produced by Centre Spot.
 This documents African footballers’ contribution to professional football in the UK.
-There is also a documentary film and teaching pack which may be borrowed from our library.
+There is an accompanying documentary film and teaching pack which may be borrowed from our library.
+We have a few smaller copies of the exhibition in poste form and DVD copies of the film which you can request from us.
 The display can also be seen online at http://www.outofafricacampaign.com 11 panels; 84cm wide and 60cm tall.

 Out of Africa exhibition - Out of Africa exhibition panels